The Kid Who Would Be King: Box office

 The Kid Who Would Be King grossed $16.8 million in the United States and Canada, and $15.4 million in other territories, for a total worldwide gross of $32.1 million, against a production budget of $59 million.
 In the United States and Canada, the film opened in 3,521 theaters, grossing $7.3 million in its opening weekend, finishing fourth at the box office.
 The film opened on #7 when it was released in the United Kingdom.

 Following its initial performance, it was announced the film was expected to lose the studios around $50 million, taking into account its high marketing costs.
-The poor debut of the film was attributed to the medieval subject matter mixed with a modern context, which has had several flops in the past two years, including King Arthur: Legend of the Sword and Robin Hood, and the difficulty of promoting a family film based on such material.
+The poor debut of the film was attributed to the medieval subject matter mixed with a modern context, which has had several flops in the past three years, including King Arthur: Legend of the Sword and Robin Hood, and the difficulty of promoting a family film based on such material.
 In its second weekend, the film fell 42% to $4.2 million, finishing seventh.